google/oss-fuzz/docs/new_project_guide.md

 This file stores the metadata about your project.
 The following attributes are supported:

+### homepage
-* `homepage` - Project's homepage.
+Project's homepage.

+### primary_contact, auto_ccs
-* `primary_contact`, `auto_ccs` - Primary contact and CCs list.
+Primary contact and CCs list.
 These people get access to ClusterFuzz which includes crash reports, fuzzer statistics, etc and are auto-cced on newly filed bugs in OSS-Fuzz tracker.

+### sanitizers (optional)
-* `sanitizers` (optional) - List of sanitizers to use.
-By default, you shouldn't override this and it will use the default list of supported sanitizers (currently - ["address"](https://clang.llvm.org/docs/AddressSanitizer.html), ["undefined"](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)).
+List of sanitizers to use.
+By default, it will use the default list of supported sanitizers (currently - ["address"](https://clang.llvm.org/docs/AddressSanitizer.html), ["undefined"](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)).